December 22 – He is My Peace

 Do not carry burdens at Christmas.
 He has come that you may be freed from the pressures of this world and the burdens it tries to heap upon your shoulders.
 He came so that we could be filled with joy and hope and walk in peace.
-Lets remember Him tonight and carry Him in our hearts and minds.
+Lets remember Him today and carry Him in our hearts and minds.
 When it feels like too much, lets take a minute to quiet ourselves and whisper, “He is My Peace.”

 Klover House Christmas:

-Well, friend, we have three sleeps until Christmas morning.
+Well, we have three sleeps until Christmas morning.
 Are you doing okay?
 I hope that you are!
 You are probably in full Christmas mode by now, but my hope for you is this: Slow Down.
 The 25th is coming whether you’re ready or not, whether your house is tidy or not, whether your kids are naughty or nice… Don’t sacrifice your sanity over the next few days.
 You’ve got this.
-Do you have something meaningful for under the tree?
+Do you have something meaningful for your loved ones under the tree?
 Who cares about the price tags… Do you have a tasty meal to enjoy with some people you love?
 Wonderful.
 Do you have someone to hug on Christmas Day?
 You’re winning.
 Do you have a warm bed to fall into after a day of visiting?
 You’re blessed.
 Do you know Jesus – the Savior that you are celebrating?
 I hope so.
 Nothing else matters.
 So, my prayer for us is that over these next few days, we keep on that perspective and lay those burdens down.
 Take each hour in stride.
 Tackle your lists with intention and give yourself grace.
 Shoot for peace not perfection, and love your people above all else.
 What good is a celebration when you’re all cranky, right?